jadecobra/python_tdd_exercises/source/how_to/make_tdd_environment.rst

       New-Item tests/__init__.py

-  and one more empty file in the ``tests`` directory for the actual test
+  I add  one more empty file in the ``tests`` directory for the actual test

   .. code-block:: shell